materialsproject/atomate2/docs/user/install.md

 workflows with atomate2. atomate2 is built on the pymatgen, custodian, jobflow, and FireWorks libraries.
 Briefly:

-- [pymatgen] is used create input files and analyze the output of materials science codes.
+- [pymatgen] is used to create input files and analyze the output of materials science codes.
 - [custodian] runs your simulation code (e.g., VASP) and performs error checking/handling and checkpointing.
 - [jobflow] is used to design computational workflows.